WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230518-implementation_plan_staging_index_rapid_iteration.md

 imported by the DAG.
 To make this configuration available to the DAG, we will add the `es_mapping.py` file to the
 [`sync.yml` workflow configuration](https://github.com/WordPress/openverse/blob/3fcce5ade2165955db5bbcb4f679257b3260547b/.github/sync.yml)
 to keep the file up-to-date across both services.
+The destination for this sync could be `catalog/dags/common/elasticsearch/es_mapping.py`.

-It would be trivial for local development to use a symlink, but all of our services run both locally and in production within Docker containers.
+It would be trivial for local development to use a symlink, but all of our services run within Docker containers.
 Unfortunately, symlinks are generally difficult (or impractical) to set up within Docker[^1].

 [^1]:
     [Stack Overflow: Mount host directory with a symbolic link inside in docker container](https://stackoverflow.com/a/40322275/3277713)